porterry/Trump_Tweets/README.md

 # Trump_Tweets
-Attempting to predict the amount trump tweets per week for Predictit
+Attempting to predict the amount Trump tweets per week for Predictit